-Well water is one of free things that you can get at home.
+Well, water is one of the free things that you can get at home.
 You don’t need to buy that.
 Do you know what is Fiji water?
-If you want some you can buy here.
+If you want some you can buy them here.
 But before that, you can learn a lot from this article about Fiji water.

 5. Alcohol For Cleaning

 Did you just go ‘WHAT’ after reading this hack?
 Well, we don’t blame you.
 But, why not give this extraordinary trick a try and see what it can do for you.

 - Soak a damp cloth with rubbing alcohol (only a few drops).
 Be very gentle when applying it to the leather.
 You will have to be very cautious and target the stained spot only.

 - Finish the chore by applying some leather conditioner.

 It’s definitely yay for vinegar.
 Did you know vinegar possesses the natural qualities of being a cleaning agent?
 Now you’ll know how to get paint off leather boots using Vinegar!

 - Clean your leather boots with a piece of a wet soft cloth and remove dry paint marks or dirt from it.